Create Self-Signed S/MIME Certificates

 The -x509 option outputs a self-signed certificate instead of a certificate request.
 The -days 3650 option specifies that the generated certificate is certified for 10 years (ignoring leap years).
 The -key option specifies the private key to use; the private key ca.key created in Step 3 is used.
 The self-signed certificate is written to a file named ca.crt using the -out option.

 Follow the displayed prompts.
 Use the pass phrase from Step 3.
-I have left most fields blank by simply entering a . character.
-I have provided example entries below between the brackets following the prompts.
-Please change the values to meet your own particular needs.
+Most fields are left blank by entering a . character.
+Example entries appear between the brackets following each prompt.
+Change the values to match the appropriate information.

-Do not include the brackets in your entries.
+Do not include the brackets in the entries.

 Enter pass phrase for ca.key: